Donor Designation Policy

 The following information applies to Designated Gifts processed by United Way of the Coastal Empire (hereafter “United Way”).

 A gift to the Community Fund at United Way is the most effective way to help those in need and ensure organizations are held accountable to the highest performance standards.
 In the case of a Designated Gift (that which is not directed to the Community Fund), donors should observe the following.

-• The recipient organization must provide a signed Patriot Act certification form annually to United Way.
+- The qualified recipient organization must provide a signed Patriot Act certification form annually to United Way.

-• Donors must request acknowledgement of their Designated Gift from the recipient organization by indicating so on the pledge form.
+- Donors names will be released to the recipient organization unless they request to remain anonymous by indicating so on the pledge form.

 - Recipient organizations of a Designated Gift may not be accountable to United Way for delivering specific client outcomes or meeting financial standards.